-In the spring of last year, Curai acquired First Opinion, a service that enables users to chat with a physician and get answers to their medical questions, 24/7.
+In the spring of last year, Curai acquired First Opinion (now Curai Health), a service that enables users to chat with a physician and get answers to their medical questions, 24/7.
 Users can chat in a mobile app or on the web.
 With the acquisition we gained great new teammates and a promising product; and, as is often the case, we inherited a legacy codebase.
 We quickly decided to port our frontend First Opinion code from backbone.js (web) and Objective-C (iOS) to React/React Native, and a few weeks into the process decided to give React Native For Web a try.
 For the unfamiliar, React Native For Web is an open-source library that enables you to run React Native components and APIs on the web.
 At Curai, we decided to use React Native Web in order to code share across web and native, and while there have been challenges — it worked!

 Why React Native For Web

 At Curai, the functionality on our First Opinion iOS app is nearly identical to what users encounter on web.
 When we first began porting to React, we found ourselves duplicating quite a lot of code.
 For example, a core part of our application is the chat window for doctors and users to chat back and forth.
 We initially had a series of Chat related components duplicated across native and web.
 Web components had web-based JSX markup — divs, spans, paragraphs etc. In contrast, our native components used (surprise, surprise!)
 React Native primitives — Views, Texts, and Touchables.
 At the same time, nearly all of the core functionality and logic within our app was duplicated.
 This pattern made React Native Web (RNW) an opportunity for us.